 Cu Chi Tunnels – Half day tour

-A huge tunnel network located in Cu Chi District, was used by Viet Cong during the Vietnam War, now is turned to a war memorial park.
-Above-ground attractions include a weaponry of brutal traps and stories and a shooting range where visitors can fire a number of assault rifles, such as the M16 rifle or AK-47, or the M60 light machine gun..
-On the not so good side is caged monkeys, vendors selling souvenirs.
+A huge tunnel network located in Cu Chi District, was used by Viet Cong during the Vietnam War, is now turned into a war memorial park.
+Above-ground attractions include weaponry of brutal traps and stories and a shooting range where visitors can fire several assault rifles, such as the M16 rifle or AK-47, or the M60 light machine gun.

-Located 70km away from Saigon, can be reached by bus or motorbike.
-A great day out if looking for things to do in Ho Chi Minh
+Located 70km away from Saigon, it can be reached by bus, boat or by motorbike journey.
+A great day out if looking for things to do in Ho Chi Minh.

 War Remnant Museum

 The war remembrance museum is a depressing must-do activity!
 It is a great way to ruin your day and set your holiday off to a bad start, but there is no way to travel to Vietnam without visiting it.
 Full of graphic, depressing imagery, it leaves nothing to the imagination.
 Pay your respects to both the Americans and the Vietnamese that were caught up in this political war.
 It will make the rest of your time in Vietnam better, as it is incredible to see how both countries have let the past be the past.